shreifelagamy/vscode-pestphp/README.md

 You can configure the extension to use Docker and update the PEST PHP path.
 The configuration is in JSON format with the following keys:

+- `pestphp.docker.command`: Docker command to be used to run the command inside.
+Default is `docker exec`.
 - `pestphp.docker.container_name`: The name of the Docker container where PEST PHP is installed.
 - `pestphp.path`: The path to the PEST PHP executable.